constantinpape/training-deep-learning-models-for-vison/exercises/object-detection-transformers.md

 2. Quantify the object detection performance on the Pascal VOC 2012 dataset using the Mean Average Precision metric.
-Given a function which returns the ground truth bounding boxes together with their corresponding classes (see `find_boxes`) and bounding box predictions given by the DETR model, compute the `mAP` score at different IoU thresholds (e.g. 0.4, 0.5, 0.75) on the **entire** Pascal VOC 2012 dataset.
+Given a function which returns the ground truth bounding boxes together with their corresponding classes (see `find_boxes`) and bounding box predictions given by the DETR model, compute the `mAP` score at different 'intersection over union' (IoU) thresholds (e.g. 0.4, 0.5, 0.75) on the **entire** Pascal VOC 2012 dataset.
+A detection is a true positive if it has IoU with a ground-truth box greater than a given threshold.
 Details of how to implement `mAP` for object detection ca be found e.g. [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173).

 **Hint**